gardener/machine-controller-manager/docs/usage/machine-preservation.md

 - machinePreserveTimeout changes do not affect existing preserved machines.
 Operators may edit PreserveExpiryTime directly if required to extend preservation.

-> NOTE: To prevent confusion and unintended behaviour, it is recommended to use preservation by annotating the node object, if it exists and can be accessed.
+> NOTE: To prevent confusion and unintended behaviour, it is recommended to use preservation by annotating the node object if it exists and can be accessed.